Houston - After more than a year, Zakia Jackson and her 2-year-old son, Mitri, are getting into a new routine.

 "We've been able to actually provide free childcare for the last two months for our parents and it is based off the funding that we receive," Guevara added.

-She boasts the program is also known for it quality including NAEYC accreditation, Texas Rising Star 4 certified, and part of United Way's Bright Beginnings program.
+She boasts the program is also known for it quality including NAEYC accreditation, Texas Rising Star 4 certified, and it is part of United Way's Bright Beginnings program.

 Jackson says she immediately noticed her son's vocabulary expand when she re-enrolled him.